Tiniifan/Albatross/README.md

 The Tool is written in C# and the project is Open Source, everyone can contribute.

 **Supported Game**
-- Yo-Kai Watch ❌
+- Yo-Kai Watch ✅
-- Yo-Kai Watch 2 ✅ (Only tryed on Psychic Specters)
+- Yo-Kai Watch 2 ✅ (BF/FS/PS)
 - Yo-kai Watch 3 ❌

 **Special Thanks**